South Asian Links

 This web-based ‘Hindi Script Tutor’ has been developed by SOAS alumnus Richard Woodward.
 It shows how to write and pronounce each character in the Devanagari script, and includes some interactive tests.
 The Hindi Script Tutor can also be useful for students embarking on Nepali or Sanskrit, both of which are written in Devanagari.

-This site, from University College London, provides many useful links to such features as online dictionaries, electronic archives, discussion lists and much more.
+This site provides many useful links to such features as online dictionaries, electronic archives, discussion lists and much more.

 This site contains the (translated) texts of interviews with a large number of people, mainly from hill villages in central Nepal.
 The site is searchable by topic and students have often found it useful for their research projects.

 - Nehru Centre

 The Nehru Centre is the ‘cultural wing’ of the High Commission of India, and puts on an ambitious and wide-ranging programme of evening events — lectures, discussions, recitals of music, poetry and dance, book launches, exhibitions, and so on.

 'News from Nepal as it happens', with links to other media.

 - Nepal Research